List of Power Rangers Beast Morphers characters: Robo-Blaze

 Robo-Blaze is a robot clone created by Scrozzle from Cybervillain Blaze's back-up data, spare robot parts, and the real Blaze's DNA who can assume an amber-colored robot form while in battle as well as pilot rebuilt versions of his Cybervillain counterpart's Megazord.
 If he and Robo-Roxy are destroyed, they can be recreated in the Robot Maker machine that created them.
-To maintain his usefulness to Evox, Robo-Blaze upgrades himself with a large amount of Morph-X, gaining enhnaced strength and speed.
+To maintain his usefulness to Evox, Robo-Blaze upgrades himself with a large amount of Morph-X, gaining enhanced strength and speed.
 After Robo-Roxy inadvertently damages the Robot Maker beyond repair, Nate is able to permanently destroy Robo-Blaze.

 Robo-Blaze is portrayed by Colby Strong.

 Robo-Roxy

 Robo-Roxy is a robot clone created by Scrozzle from Cybervillain Roxy's back-up data, spare robot parts, and the real Roxy's DNA who can assume a violet-colored robot form while in battle.
 If she and Robo-Blaze are destroyed, they can be recreated in the Robot Maker machine that created them.
 To maintain her usefulness to Evox, Robo-Roxy upgrades herself with flower DNA, gaining a left arm-mounted pollen cannon.
-After Robo-Blaze upgrades himself, Robo-Roxy upgrades herself further with dinosaur DNA, gaining a reptilian-clawed right hand capable of firing energy projectiles, though at the cost of the Robot Maker after she accidentally overloads it beyond repair.
-While fighting the Rangers in her new form, she uses the full power of the dinosaur DNA to enlarge herself, but is permanently destroyed by the Beast-X King Ultrazord.
+After Robo-Blaze upgrades himself, Robo-Roxy upgrades herself further with DNA of a newly-discovered dinosaur called a Vultursaurus, gaining a reptilian-clawed right hand capable of firing energy projectiles while maintaining her pollen cannon.
+This ends up costing Evox and Scrozzle the function of the Robot Maker after she accidentally overloads it beyond repair.
+While fighting the Rangers in her new form, Robo-Roxy uses the full power of the Vultursaurus DNA to enlarge herself into another form, only to be destroyed by the Beast-X King Ultrazord.

 Robo-Roxy is portrayed by Liana Ramirez.

 Tronics

-The Tronics are robotic foot soldiers armed with hand-mounted blasters that can double as melee weapons.
+The Tronics are robotic computer virus-themed foot soldiers armed with hand-mounted blasters that double as melee weapons.
 They were created by Scrozzle to protect him from Vargoyle and are used by Evox as his foot soldiers.